KilroyWasHere-cs-j/Serca-core/README.md

-# videoSearchTool
+# Serca-core

-An AI powered image and video deep web search engine.
-Allowing users to search for media with plain text queries.
+Serca is an AI-powered media search engine.
+This repo is just for the core advanced features will be held in a different repo.